Ainsley Rodriguez Rocks String Bikini In Boca Raton For Last ‘Beach Day For A Bit’

 Our last beach day for a bit!
 With all this chaos it’s easy to panic and be frustrated with all the little ‘inconveniences’ and uncertainty we are all dealing with.
 I try to do my best to see the positives in things no matter how bad they may get.
 Maybe having the world take a break and slow down for a bit can be a blessing for us reconnecting and spending more time with the people closest to us in our very own household. .
 I don’t know any more than all of you do and like most of us, I’m just taking things day by day.
 We may be overreacting – we might not be.
 Regardless, just a little reminder to be mindful, considerate and compassionate with others.
 Support small businesses in whatever ways you can, stay safe, check on the elderly and know that we are all in this together ❤️????????

-The fitness coach added a lengthy caption to the update, expressing her opinion on the pandemic and reminding everyone to say safe and that we’re all in this together.
-Since the update went live on her page, it’s racked up over 49,000 likes in addition to over 800 comments.
-Many of the brunette beauty’s fans commented on the post to wish Rodriguez well while countless others gushed over her body.
+The fitness coach added a lengthy caption to the update, expressing her opinion on the pandemic and reminding everyone to say safe and that they’re all in this together.
+Since the image went live on her page, it’s racked up over 49,000 likes in addition to 800-plus comments.
+Many of the brunette beauty’s fans commented on the post to wish Rodriguez well, while countless others gushed over her body.

 “Amen beautiful!!
 Have a awesome day!!
 Btw..
 I needed to hear that today!
 Thank you,” one fan commented, adding a praying hands emoji.